wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Service plugin

 [Service plugins](https://dev.wix.com/docs/build-apps/develop-your-app/extensions/backend-extensions/service-plugins/about-service-plugin-extensions)
-(formerly SPIs) are APIs that are defined by Wix, which you can choose to implement.
+(formerly SPIs) are APIs defined by Wix, which you can choose to implement.
 By doing so, you become a service provider.
-Then, Wix calls your service during a certain flow, waits for your response, and continues the flow with it.
+Then, Wix calls your implementation during a specific flow, waits for your response, and continues the flow considering your returned data.
-For example, as a pricing provider you can offer custom pricing options for a business using the [Wix Bookings Pricing Integration REST Service Plugin](https://dev.wix.com/api/rest/wix-bookings/pricing-integration-spi).
+For example, as a pricing provider you can offer custom pricing options for a business using the [Wix Bookings Pricing Integration service plugin](https://dev.wix.com/api/rest/wix-bookings/pricing-integration-spi).

 ## Session

-A specific instance of a service occurring at a particular time, such as an appointment, class session, or course session.
+A single occurrence of a service at a specific time.
-Sessions are represented as events in the [Calendar APIs](https://dev.wix.com/docs/rest/business-management/calendar), which Wix Bookings automatically creates and manages when bookings are made.
+For example, a yoga class on Monday at 7 PM or a haircut appointment on Tuesday at 2 PM.
-For classes and courses, the aggregation of all sessions constitutes the service's schedule.
+For [classes](#class) and [courses](#course), sessions are pre-created when the service is set up, and customers book into existing sessions.
-For appointments, sessions are created dynamically when customers book available time slots.
+For [appointments](#appointment), sessions are created dynamically when customers make bookings.

 ## Site owner